sablonier/flexcards/README.md

 ---

 #### Using Bootstrap 4
 Flexcards is made for the famous Bolt CMS (> 3.0), working with Bootstrap 4 'card' component for a simple, dynamic and flexible grid layout.
-For developing and extending flexcards you will need to work with .twig-Templating and Bootstrap 4 (see links below).
+For developing and extending flexcards you will need to work with .twig-Templating and Bootstrap 4 (see [Resources](#resources) below).

 - [Theme features](#features)
 - [Installation](#installation)